mcpcpc/mcpcpc.github.io/_drafts/2020-01-04-linode-plan9.md

 ## Preparing the Linode VM

 *   Create a new Linode.
-I would recommend the Shared CPU *Nanode 1GB* plan, which is 1GB of RAM, 25GB of Storage and 1 CPU for $5 USD/month.
+I would recommend the Shared CPU "Nanode 1GB" plan, which is 1GB of RAM, 25GB of Storage and 1 CPU for $5 USD/month.
 *   Click the **Storage** tab and press *Add a Disk*.
 *   Specify a Label name, partition size (25600 MB recommended) and press *Create*.